Thahmina/TED/doc/TED/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ultimate Guide to the TED toolkit: Transcriptomics Explorer for Discovery (TED)
+Ultimate Guide to the TED toolkit: Transcriptomics profiler for Easy Discovery (TED)
 ================================================================================

-**A comprehensive and standardized approach for transcriptomic profiling as a clinically-oriented application.**
+**A comprehensive approach for convenient transcriptomic profiling as a clinically-oriented application.**

 TED toolkit Manual-

-Our Galaxy Page: **http://galaxy.hunter.cuny.edu/u/bioitcore/p/transcriptomics-explorer-for-discovery-ted-toolkit** includes all instructions and sources in accessing and using the TED toolkit in full details, as well as the following content below.
+Our Galaxy Page: **http://galaxy.hunter.cuny.edu/u/bioitcore/p/transcriptomics-profiler-for-easy-discovery-ted-toolkit** includes all instructions and sources in accessing and using the TED toolkit in full details, as well as the following content below.

 .. toctree::
    :maxdepth: 3